The Cavemen: Highlife’s New Revolutionaries

 The Brothers and the Beat

-The Cavemen are comprised of brothers Kingsley Okorie, the charismatic bassist and vocalist, and Benjamin James, the powerhouse drummer and co vocalist.
-Natives of Orlu, Imo State, they were raised in a musically rich environment, initially cutting their teeth as choristers in the church.
-Their musical education was both formal and informal; Kingsley earned a law degree while Benjamin attended the prestigious Peter King College of Music.
-This blend of structured discipline and raw talent is the foundation of their signature sound.
+The Cavemen consist of brothers Kingsley Okorie, a charismatic bassist and lead singer, and Benjamin James, a dynamic drummer and backup vocalist.
+Hailing from Orlu, Imo State, they grew up surrounded by music, first honing their skills as church choristers.
+Their training spanned both formal and informal realms—Kingsley obtained a law degree, while Benjamin studied at the renowned Peter King College of Music.
+This combination of disciplined learning and innate skill forms the core of their distinctive sound.

-The band officially formed in Lagos in March 2018.
-The name “The Cavemen,” stylized with a dot as “The Cavemen.,” suggests a return to something primal, fundamental, and deeply rooted, a perfect descriptor for their mission.
-They sought to reintroduce Highlife, a genre born in the 19th century and popularized in Nigeria during the 1950s by legends like Osita Osadebe and Oliver De Coque, to a contemporary audience.
-Their style, which they call “Highlife Fusion,” seamlessly blends the melodic brass and lilting guitar lines of Highlife with elements of jazz, soul, and Afrobeat, creating a sound that is both reverently nostalgic and thrillingly new.
+The group officially came together in Lagos in March 2018.
+The moniker “The Cavemen,” written with a trailing dot as “The Cavemen.,” evokes a return to primal, foundational roots—apt for their vision.
+They aimed to bring Highlife, a genre originating in the 19th century and popularized in Nigeria during the 1950s by icons such as Osita Osadebe and Oliver De Coque, to today’s listeners.
+Their approach, dubbed “Highlife Fusion,” fuses the melodic brass and flowing guitar motifs of Highlife with jazz, soul, and Afrobeat elements, producing a sound that feels both respectfully nostalgic and excitingly fresh.

 Roots and the Rise to Prominence